csknk/check-backups/readme.md

 [Zenity](https://help.gnome.org/users/zenity/stable/intro.html.en) has been used to create user dialogues.

-[VirtualBox](https://www.virtualbox.org/) is required for the Virtual Machine.
-In this case, the VM runs Ubuntu 16.04 Xenial Xerus desktop - desktop rather than server because it allows easy checking of the moved sites.
-To achieve this, the guest machine hosts file (`/etc/hosts`) must be set up properly to point at the local copies.
+[KVM]([1]:https://help.ubuntu.com/community/KVM) is required for the Virtual Machine.
+In this case, the VM runs Ubuntu 16.04 server.

 The virtual machine also runs Ubuntu 16.04.
-The database server is MariaDB, but the commands woudl work on a standard MySQL database server.
+The database server is MariaDB, but the commands would work on a standard MySQL database server.

 The sql backups directory includes the `performance_schema.sql`, `phpmyadmin.sql`, `mysql.sql` and log files from the original server.
 These aren't necessary to check backups, and if imported will probably mess up the VM MySQL configuration.
 Because of this, we exclude these files from the transfer - see the `sql-verification-exclude` file in this repo for example.